ChahinDB7/TradingJournal/README.md

-This is a minimum version of the real working application.
+This is a minimal version of the fully functional application.